 This morning, House Majority Leader Steny Hoyer (D-MD)

 negotiations regarding additional COVID-19 relief legislation are still ongoing and the House would return to Washington no earlier than Friday, May 15.
-Even if the House passes a “Phase 4/CARES 2” package by the end of this week – with the text of the bill likely released by Tuesday afternoon – Senate Republicans and the Trump Administration said they prefer to wait at least several more weeks before passing additional COVID-19 relief legislation in order to see the impacts of the four COVID-19 relief laws enacted over the past two months.
+Even if the House passes a “Phase 4/CARES 2” package by the end of this week – with the text of the bill likely released by Tuesday afternoon – Senate Republicans and the Trump Administration indicated they prefer to wait at least several more weeks before passing additional COVID-19 relief legislation in order to see how the impacts of the four COVID-19 relief laws enacted over the past two months.
 The House Democrats’ package is likely to include significant state and local flexible funding, an extension of unemployment insurance and SNAP, and funding relief for the U.S. Postal Service.

 House Speaker Nancy Pelosi (D-CA) called for the Trump Administration to adopt a set of national, science-based standards for reopening the country.
 Pelosi has cautioned against the difference in policies among states.

 Treasury Secretary Mnuchin said he was open to changing the terms of the Small Business Administration’s Paycheck Protection Program (PPP) due to the growing concerns from Congress and business advocates about the terms of the loans, seeking greater flexibility in the length of the loans and additional funding.
 On Friday, the SBA Inspector General also cautioned in a “